 How could Cisco prevent the disaster?
 Having a great department responsible for integrating a tracking system doesn’t guarantee the absence of any cyber-attacks or insufficient forecasting results.
 Data security is of high importance as well as developing stable and consistent software products.
 Outsourcing ERP software development to a company with good expertise and experience could minimize the risks.

 How could Nike prevent the disaster?
-There had to be a clear and easy-to-use supply chain control system and the analysis of competitors’ activities.
-The human factor, wrong software and the change in demand are the key things to consider to avoid such cases in the future.
+There had to be a clear and easy-to-use supply chain control system and an analysis of competitors’ activities.
+The human factor, wrong software, and the change in demand are the key things to consider to avoid such cases in the future.

 The software errors led to the partial shipments of the orders and tons of complaints about that fact.
-There wasn’t any opportunity to see what’s missing on the order.
+There wasn’t any opportunity to see what was missing from the order.
 The company announced its bankruptcy.
-Its major competitor bought the company for $80 million while the cost of the main operating department was about $5 billion.
+Its major competitor bought the company for $80 million, while the cost of the main operating department was about $5 billion.

-This was a tremendous disaster for the drug supplier that was caused by the use of the wrong software that caused the supply chain transportation problems.
+This was a tremendous disaster for the drug supplier that was caused by the use of the wrong software, causing the supply chain transportation problems.
 Foxmeyer couldn’t solve the problems as the two companies above.

 How could Foxmeyer prevent the disaster?
-Hiring the right company for developing reliable and stable solutions for planning and managing the supply chain could save them.
+Hiring the right company to develop reliable and stable solutions for planning and managing the supply chain could save them.
 It could be outsourcing the services to make sure that only qualified and certified people deal with creating a product that can influence the future of the whole corporation.

 It’s important to have tools for manufacturing traceability.
 Reaching this point is critical for production processes within an average company.
-Blockchain leverages traceability and brings process transparency onto a high level.
+Blockchain leverages traceability and brings process transparency to a high level.

 All operations and transactions are recorded.
 No one can ever make changes to these pieces of data.
 As a result, we get a single source of truth in a chain of custody.
 When we are talking about everyday operations, we will have minimized downtimes.